klebgenomics/Kaptive/docs/Databases.md

 !!! note
     KL156-D1 is included in the primary reference database since no full-length version of this locus has been identified to date.

-We recommend screening your data with the primary reference database first to find the best-matching K locus.
-If you have poor matches or are particularly interested in detecting variant loci you should try the variant database.

-!!! warning
-    The variants database (`Klebsiella_k_locus_variant_reference.gbk`) has
-    been retired as of `v3.0.0b6` as it's no longer actively maintained and results can be misleading without additional in depth analysis.

 Database versions: